 She is currently working on the theme of Sanctuary and a novel about her childhood in Egypt.
 She was awarded the Holberg Prize in the Arts and Humanities in 2015 and she chaired the judges panel for the Man Booker International Prize (2015).

 His first novel, A Life Apart (2010), won the Writers’ Guild of Great Britain Award for best fiction, and his second novel, The Lives of Others (2014), was shortlisted for the Man Booker Prize, the Costa best novel award, and won the Encore Award.
-His forthcoming novel, A State of Freedom, is out in September 2017.
+His novel, A State of Freedom, was published in September 2017.
 He divides his time between London and the USA.
 Here is his home page, Neel Mukherjee.

 Patience Agbabi has performed her poetry all over the world.
 She is celebrated for her monologues, giving voice to those who might be otherwise unheard.
 In 2013, her poem, The Doll’s House, based on Harewood House, was shortlisted for the Forward Prize for Best Single Poem.
 She has lectured in several UK universities and has been a Fellow In Creative Writing at Oxford Brookes University since 2008.
 The following year, she was made Canterbury Laureate and received a Grant for the Arts to write her fourth collection, a Canterbury Tales for the 21st century.
 Telling Tales (Canongate, 2014) has been described as ‘The liveliest versions of Chaucer you’re likely to read’ – Simon Armitage.

 He lives near Vancouver, on unceded Coast Salish Territory, and teaches poetry and poetics at Simon Fraser University.

 Ian Duhig (b.
 1954) was the eighth of eleven children born to Irish parents with a liking for poetry.
 He has won the National Poetry Competition twice, and also the Forward Prize for Best Poem; his collection, The Lammas Hireling, was the Poetry Book Society’s Choice for Summer 2003, and was shortlisted for the T.S.
 Eliot Prize and Forward Prize for Best Collection.